GoogleCloudPlatform/opentelemetry-operations-python/docs/releasing.md

 master.
 See [previous
 releases](https://github.com/GoogleCloudPlatform/opentelemetry-operations-python/releases/)
 for examples.
-- In description, paste all of the individual changelogs f r the package versions being released.
+- In description, paste all of the individual changelogs for the package versions being released.

 Once the release tag is created move the `stable` tag to point to the same